astronomer/docs/software/cli-release-notes.md

 ### Bug fixes

-- Fixed an issue where authenticating to Astronomer Software with `interactive=true` in your CLI configuration would result in a 502 error.
+- Fixed an issue where authenticating to Astronomer Software with `interactive=true` in your CLI configuration resulted in a 502 error.

 ## Astro CLI 1.6.0